pyeventsourcing/eventsourcing/docs/topics/minimal.rst

 Entity repository
 -----------------

 It is common to retrieve entities from a repository.
-An event sourced repository for the ``example`` entity class can be constructed directly using library class :class:`~eventsourcing.infrastructure.eventsourcedrepository.EventSourcedRepository`.
+An event-sourced repository for the ``example`` entity class can be constructed directly using library class :class:`~eventsourcing.infrastructure.eventsourcedrepository.EventSourcedRepository`.